syntwkr/projects/README.md

-# here I'll be posting all I've done myself
+# my projects

-## CV contains static website files for my CV.
+## 1. CV contains static website files for my CV.
+It can be found [here](https://www.irinadetochkina.link/)

-### I've hosted it using AWS:
+I've hosted it using AWS:
 * S3
 * Route 53
 * Certificate Manager